-Eason Jordan’s resignation wasn’t so much a victory for online influencers as it was a public relations failure.
+Eason Jordan's resignation wasn't so much a victory for online influencers as it was a reputation management failure.

 By failing to adapt the network's media relations practices in a meaningful way to work for online influencers, CNN set him up.

 CNN's and Eason Jordan's mistake was trying to mandate conventional media relations tactics with digital influencers.

 With technology leveling the playing field between the MSM and the public, and as the term “off-the-record” is misunderstood by most without experience in professional journalism, Jordan and CNN's public relations staff should have known better than post a statement that reads as it came right out of the cable networks legal department.